lchski/lucascherkewski.com/_newsletters/2019-04-14-84-thinking-frames.md

-Does education work?
+---
+layout: study--newsletter
+title: 'Thinking frames'
+number: '84'
+date: '2019-04-14 11:40:00'
+published: true
+---

+What should education foster?
 By “education” I mean our formal system, plus its informal supplements—elementary and secondary schools, post-secondary education, plus wherever else we learn how to live.
 (Picture me _gesturing wildly at the bigness of it all_ as I say that.)

 To me, educational experiences ought to help us grow new or refined frames for thought.